What are some good AI alternatives for Zendesk in 2026

 eesel AIEnhancing Zendesk with powerful, controllable AIOne-click integration and simulation on past ticketsFlat monthly subscription

-FreshdeskSMBs looking for an all-in-one Zendesk replacementUser-friendly interface and Freddy AI featuresPer agent/month
+FreshdeskTeams looking for a mature, all-in-one alternativeUser-friendly interface and Freddy AI featuresPer agent/month

-Zoho DeskBudget-conscious teams in the Zoho ecosystemStrong AI (Zia) and deep CRM integrationPer agent/month
+Zoho DeskTeams already in the Zoho ecosystemStrong AI (Zia) and deep CRM integrationPer agent/month

-GorgiasE-commerce businesses using ShopifyDeep Shopify integration and revenue-focused automationBased on ticket volume
+GorgiasE-commerce businesses using ShopifyDeep Shopify integration and retail automationTiered plans to match growth

-HubSpot Service HubCompanies already using the HubSpot CRMUnified customer data across sales, marketing, and supportPer seat/month
+HubSpot Service HubCompanies using the HubSpot CRMUnified customer data across departmentsPer seat/month

 1. eesel AI

-Instead of making you switch helpdesks, eesel AI plugs directly into the one you already have.
-It works like an autonomous agent right inside Zendesk, learning from all your scattered knowledge, past tickets, help center articles, Google Docs, Confluence pages, to automate responses, draft replies for agents, and triage your queue.
-And you don’t have to deal with a messy migration.
+Instead of requiring you to switch platforms, eesel AI plugs directly into your Zendesk environment.
+It acts as a complementary autonomous agent that works alongside your team, learning from your scattered knowledge, including past tickets, Google Docs, and Confluence pages, to automate responses, draft replies, and triage your queue.

 Pros:

-• It’s live in minutes: It connects to Zendesk with a single click.
-You don’t need to bother your developers.
+• Integrates in minutes: It connects to Zendesk with a single click, allowing you to upgrade your AI capabilities instantly.

-• Simulate before you activate: Test the AI on thousands of your historical tickets in a safe sandbox.
-You’ll see its exact performance and ROI before you flip the switch.
+• Simulation mode: Test the AI on thousands of historical tickets in a sandbox to see its performance and ROI before it ever interacts with a customer.

-A screenshot of the eesel AI simulation feature, which tests the AI's performance on historical tickets.
-This is one of the good AI alternatives for Zendesk that offers risk-free testing.
+A screenshot of the eesel AI simulation feature, which tests the AI

-A screenshot of the eesel AI simulation feature, which tests the AI's performance on historical tickets.
-This is one of the good AI alternatives for Zendesk that offers risk-free testing.
+A screenshot of the eesel AI simulation feature, which tests the AI

 An infographic showing how eesel AI unifies knowledge from multiple sources, making it one of the good AI alternatives for Zendesk.